About Us Contact Shop

 9. Irish Apple Cake

-Irish Apple Cake on a cooling rack.
+Irish food, Irish Apple Cake

-PHOTO CREDIT: COOKING WITH CURLS
+PHOTO: COOKING WITH CURLS

+I’ve never had Irish apple cake before, but it looks so tasty!
 Also, pair it with some hot coffee or tea and I think you’re set.

-Quick Notes About Recipe:
+Quick Notes About This Recipe:

 10. Irish Brown Soda Bread

-PHOTO CREDIT: SAVOR THE BEST
+PHOTO: SAVOR THE BEST

-A historical recipe made around the time of the Irish potato famine, and apparently it goes great with tea!
+A historical recipe made around the time of the Irish potato famine, and apparently it goes great with tea.
+Also, it includes molasses, so I feel like this bread has to be good!

-Quick Notes About Recipe:
+Quick Notes About This Recipe:

 • Prep time is 15 minutes, but I’d say that’s not too bad for a bread recipe!

-• It’s also done in just 1 hour, which is also a lot faster than other bread recipes.
+• It’s also done in just 1 hour which is also a lot faster than other bread recipes.

 11. Dublin Coddle

-PHOTO CREDIT: GYPSY PLATE
+PHOTO: GYPSY PLATE

-Also, it’s not an expensive dish and looks like it would be a great dinner to have on a cold evening!
+Also, it’s not an expensive dish and looks like it would be a great dinner to have on a cold March evening!

-Quick Notes About Recipe:
+Quick Notes About This Recipe:

 • It includes bacon which makes it an automatic winner in my book.